 Whoa!
 Flushing out the system with “calomel” aka MERCURY!
 I’ll skip that, the Epsom Salts and Dover’s powder.
 (Speaking of outdated drugs, I once unknowingly bought a vial of antique Heroin at an estate sale!
 It was in a collection of antique apothecary bottles.
 I “turned myself in” to a cop friend who assured me I was fine and I disposed of the contents before putting it on ebay.)
 Salicylate of soda sounds like a precursor to aspirin, which I’ve been taking (the latter).
 I skipped all of the other nefarious “remedies.”
 Yikes.

 The fun really started while I was reading in my sunroom and Chippie, who usually is coy, did a great job of lifting my spirits.

-Every so often he’d start chirping and I’d look up and see him looking right at me.
-He’d wait until he saw me see him before he ran to hide under the deck.
+Every so often she’d start chirping and I’d look up and see her looking right at me.
+She’d wait until she saw me see her before she ran to hide under the deck.

 This little game of hide-and-seek really lifted my spirits!
 But what was coming next still makes me smile inside and out.

-Again, he made a racket then stopped at stared at me to make sure I was looking.
+Again, she made a racket then stopped at stared at me to make sure I was looking.
 Then:

 What was that rascal doing?!
-He stayed in that position for almost a full minute!
+She stayed in that position for almost a full minute!
 It hurt my throat to laugh but I couldn’t help it.
-I’d like to believe he knew he was brightening my day.
-I’ve never seen him or any of the chipmunks here over the years do that before.
-He’s such a sweetie and a true yard pet.
+I’d like to believe she knew she was brightening my day.
+I’ve never seen her or any of the chipmunks here over the years do that before.
+She’s such a sweetie and a true yard pet.